-We now describe how we associate the characteristics of the target class with the added token's representation.
+We now describe how we associate the target class's characteristics with the class token's representation.
 We denote the embedding of the class token $S_c$ as $v_c$, and learn it by utilizing an image classifier $C$.
-To speed up training, $v_c$ is initialized as the embedding of a related token.
-For instance, in the case of a bird classifier, we initialize the embedding to that of the `bird' token in the input encoder.
+To speed up training, $v_c$ is initialized to be the embedding of a related initializer token.
+For instance, with a bird classifier, we initialize the embedding to that of the `bird' token in the input encoder.
 For more general classifiers, such as those trained on ImageNet, we use the indefinite article token `a' as a base for more generalized concepts.
-Training starts by generating an image $x(p)$ conditioned on $p$, which includes the $v_c$ representation.
+Training starts by generating an image $x(p)$ conditioned on $p$, including the $v_c$ representation.
 We feed the resulting image into the classifier and use cross-entropy loss over the classifier labels, i.e.,

 where $\psi_C$ transforms the image to align it with the classifier's expected input (e.g., resizing), and $\mathds{1}_c $ is one hot vector of the target class.
-To summarize, our method does not rely on a given set of images.
+Our method does not rely on a given set of images.
 Instead, it generates images iteratively, starting with the output from SD, where each optimization step shifts the generated images closer to the target class distribution by updating the class token.
-A single image can be optimized directly by training a token that generally converges in a relatively small number of steps.
+A single image can be optimized directly and generally converges in a relatively small number of steps.

 \paragraph{Gradient skipping} \cref{fig:backprop} illustrates the generation of a single image using a diffusion process and the flow of the learning signal.
 Propagating gradients through all diffusion steps requires a significant amount of memory.
-In our experiments, propagating gradients solely through the final denoising step (i.e., step $T$) produces high-quality images representing the intended class while requiring fewer resources.
+In our experiments, propagating gradients solely through the final denoising step (i.e., step $T$) produces high-quality images representing the intended class while needing fewer resources.
 While deeper backpropagation could lead to further enhancements, we do not explore this direction further due to memory constraints.

 \paragraph{Design Choices}